We provide patients with state-of-the-art diagnosis and treatment options for Meniere's disease.

 Source: National Institute on Deafness and Other Communication Disorders

-The Department of Otolaryngology at The Ohio State University Wexner Medical Center has its own dedicated testing staff to perform the most advanced testing.
-That helps ensure you are properly diagnosed so that your treatment can be as effective as possible and you can get faster results.
+The Department of Otolaryngology -- Head and Neck Surgery at The Ohio State University Wexner Medical Center has a dedicated staff that performs the most advanced testing, which helps ensure you are properly diagnosed so that your treatment can be as effective as possible and you can get faster results.

 Dynamic vestibular testing (VNG or ENG) of the inner ear is a thorough screening that takes about an hour to complete.
-Observing and recording eye movements and brain function may help detect the condition.
-Testing will also include positional testing of semicircular canals and caloric tests which use cold and warm air to test for weakened inner ear response.
+Observing and recording eye movements and brain function may help detect Meniere's.
+Testing will also include positional testing of semicircular canals and caloric tests, which use cold and warm air to test for weakened inner ear response.
 Audiology tests are also done during this initial evaluation.

-Treatments include medicines to control dizziness.
+Treatment for Meniere's includes medicines to control dizziness.
 Limiting salt in your diet and taking water pills improve the condition in about 80 percent of patients.
 More aggressive treatments include steroid injection.
 Antibiotic injection can stop vertigo by affecting the auditory nerve; however, it usually can cause hearing loss.
-If all else fails, severe cases may require surgery.
+Severe cases may require surgery.

-The Department of Otolaryngology at OSU Wexner Medical Center has been successfully evaluating and treating patients with ear-related issues for decades.
+The Department of Otolaryngology -- Head and Neck Surgery at OSU Wexner Medical Center has been successfully evaluating and treating patients with ear-related issues for decades.
 Many of our patients are referred to us by local ENTs due to our outstanding reputation.

-OSU Wexner Medical Center is recognized by U.S.News & World Report as one of the nation’s best hospitals for care of the ear, nose and throat.
+Nationally ranked: OSU Wexner Medical Center is recognized by U.S.News & World Report one of the nation’s best hospitals for care of the ear, nose and throat.

 Frequently Asked Questions